 What is a multilevel marketing (MLM) company?

-A multilevel marketing company, known as an MLM or direct sales or network marketing, or multi-level marketing is a company that operates by selling products using person-to-person sales (direct selling).
+A multilevel marketing company, known as an MLM or direct sales or network marketing, is a company that operates by selling products using person-to-person sales (direct selling).
 In other words, products are sold by “distributors” directly to their family, friends, co-workers, and anyone else they can get to make a purchase.

 It’s a business model used by many marketing companies that make most of their money from selling to their sales reps, not those reps actually making sales.
 If that happens, that’s great, but, in many cases, the compensation plan that these MLM or marketing companies offer require that you make purchases and recruit others into the MLM industry to work under you (hence the term pyramid scheme).